 I need help making my Dining Dollars last all semester.
 What should I do?

 Students should take advantage of our Meal Deals and Discounts with our dining partners.
 We also recommend that students take advantage of the Budgeting App to see how to manage funds weekly and daily.

 - I have received a scholarship and/or a financial aid package.
 Can I apply those funds to my dining plan?

 For information on exactly what your scholarship or financial aid package covers visit the Office of Student Financial Assistance webpage.

-The George Washington University recognizes that students come to GW with a variety of nutritional needs and food preferences.
-It is the goal of the university to provide you the offerings to meet your individual nutritional needs.
+We recognize that students come to GW with a variety of nutritional needs and food preferences.
+It is our goal to provide you with offerings to meet your individual nutritional needs.

-If you have a food allergy or intolerance and you're dining in any of our campus locations, be sure to take the following precautions if you are worried about cross-contact:
+- If you have a food allergy or intolerance and you're dining in any of our on-campus dining halls, be sure to take the following precautions if you are worried about cross-contact.

 - Wash their hands and change their gloves.

 - Use a designated utensil for your meal.